 *you may also want to consider explaining what about the Flying Kitesʼ mission is meaningful to you.

 Subject Line: I still need your help!
 Hey ____,

 Jane, John, and many others have helped raise $2000 out of my $4000 goal so far!
 I could really use your support to accomplish this.
 Join me by visiting my fundraising at (insert fundraising link here).

 Social media is an awesome tool for raising awareness of your fundraising page.
 Here are a few examples that you can follow.

-Flying Kites provides orphaned children in Kenya with the tools they need- like a competitive education, a loving home, and nutritious meals,- to succeed in this world.
+Flying Kites provides vulnerable students in Kenya with a competitive, Whole Child education and access to integrative services to inspire lifelong learners who have the tools to thrive and contribute to their communities as self-sufficient and productive citizens.
 I will be joining their team on the upcoming (insert challenge or volunteer trip), but beforehand I have a goal of raising (insert number) for the organization.
 Will you help me hit my goal? (insert fundraising link)

 EMAIL SIGNATURE (this one really helps people get the word out)

 Your email address